AGILE ESSENTIALS

 So Agile methodologies are the conventions that a team chooses to follow in a way that follows Agile values and principles.

 “Wait,” you’re probably saying, “I thought Scrum and XP were Agile methodologies.”
 Alistair applied the term framework to those concepts.
 They certainly were born from a single team’s methodology, but they became frameworks when they were generalized to be used by other teams.
-Those frameworks help inform where a team starts with their methodology, but they shouldn’t be the team’s methodology.
+Those frameworks help inform where a team starts with its methodology, but they shouldn’t be the team’s methodology.
 The team will always need to adapt its use of a framework to fit properly in its context.

 What about Agile Project Management or Agile Business Analysis?